-The Coordination of Services Workgroup (a subcommittee of the STC) drafted a universal referral form for all agencies in the STC to use when referring students to services from other providers.
-The form was reviewed by all agencies to be sure it contained the information that is universally collected by agencies upon referral.
-The form was finalized and approved during this reporting period in preparation for piloting it with educators.
-The purpose of creating a system-wide referral form was to simplify referral process for both students with disabilities and their families and service providers.
-This is the first step in coming together as a statewide system of postsecondary transition stakeholders instead of individual agencies acting in silos.
+The Coordination of Services Workgroup (CSW) piloted the universal referral form with a few LEAs to use when referring students to services from other providers.
+The form will be adjusted during this reporting period based on the pilot feedback.
+This system-wide referral form was created to simplify the process for SWD, their families, and service providers as the first step in coming together as a statewide system of postsecondary transition stakeholders.